 IMPORTANT: The MH-Z19B sensors with black printed circuit boardall indications are that these versions are false.

 If you want to know more about the dummy sensorsYou can find all the information here: CO2 Sensors MH-Z19B FALSE

 Zero Point Calibration

-We only have to send the command 0xFF,0x01,0x87,0x00,0x00,0x00,0x00,0x00,0x78
+We just have to send the command 0xFF,0x01,0x87,0x00,0x00,0x00,0x00,0x00,0x00,0x00,0x78

-If ESPEasy does not recognize the command mhzcalibratezero, test mhzCMDCalibrateZero (You will know because ESPEasy responds with "Command unknown: mhzCMDCalibrateZero"Or"Command unknown: mhzcalibratezero").
+If ESP Easy does not recognise the command mhzcalibratezerotry with mhzCMDCalibrateZero (you'll know this because ESPEasy responds with "Command unknown: mhzCMDCalibrateZero" o "Command unknown: mhzcalibratezero").

-Since the natural CO2 concentration in the atmosphere is approximately 400 ppm, when ABC is enabled, the sensor assumes that, over a 24 hour period, the minimum measurement it takes will be equivalent to 400 ppm.
+Since the natural CO2 concentration in the atmosphere is approximately 400 ppm, when ABC is enabled, the sensor assumes that, over a 24-hour period, the minimum measurement it takes will be equivalent to 400 ppm.

-In other words, the sensor will assume that the lowest measurement in each 24 hour period will be 400 ppm.
+In other words, the sensor will assume that the lowest measurement in each 24-hour period will be 400 ppm.